Binance USD Trading Up 0% Over Last 7 Days (BUSD)

-Binance USD (BUSD) traded 0.1% higher against the dollar during the 24 hour period ending at 15:00 PM E.T. on April 29th.
-One Binance USD token can currently be purchased for $1.00 or 0.00003413 BTC on popular cryptocurrency exchanges.
-During the last week, Binance USD has traded 0% higher against the dollar.
-Binance USD has a market capitalization of $6.20 billion and $1.76 billion worth of Binance USD was traded on exchanges in the last 24 hours.
+Binance USD (BUSD) traded 0% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on April 30th.
+Binance USD has a market capitalization of $6.20 billion and $2.71 billion worth of Binance USD was traded on exchanges in the last day.
+One Binance USD token can now be purchased for $1.00 or 0.00003506 BTC on popular exchanges.
+During the last seven days, Binance USD has traded 0% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.